neondatabase/website/content/docs/introduction/billing-azure-marketplace.md

 ## Overages

 Neon plans comes with allowances of compute, storage, and projects.
-For allowances included with each plan, see [Neon Plans](/docs/introduction/plans).
-If you go over your allowances on a paid plan, overage charges will be applied.
+For the allowances included with each plan, see [Neon Plans](/docs/introduction/plans).
+If you go over your allowances on a paid plan, overage charges are applied.

 TBD